Frequently Asked Questions

 If I have to cancel my wedding date, am I able to get a refund?

-- Yes, we will refund your deposit and any balance payments made (less a $175 administrative fee) if we are notified at least 30 days prior to your scheduled wedding.
-However, if the deposit money you paid to us was used to secure a wedding facility or acquire a necessary venue permit on your behalf, the refund policy of the facility that was secured or issuer of the permit will supersede our policy, which may stipulate that the entire payment paid to them is nonrefundable.
+- Except for the apportioned nonrefundable administrative fee, we do offer a refund of residual deposit or balance payments made if we are notified at least 90 days prior to your scheduled wedding date.
+However, if the deposit money you paid to us, or a portion thereof, was used to secure a wedding facility or acquire a necessary venue permit on your behalf, commonly the deposit is not refundable as the refund policy of the facility that was secured or issuer of the permit may supersede our policy, which may stipulate that the entire payment paid to them is nonrefundable.
 Refer to our terms and conditions for more detailed information because other underlying circumstances may exist that could possibly affect refunds.

 Photography Services and the Wedding Photographs